When It’s Neither Determinately True nor Determinately False That Experience Is Present

 In-betweenness indeterminacy in the present sense includes both degree and combinatory indeterminacy in Alston’s (1964) sense.
 It might also be indeterminate whether a particular kind of indeterminacy is kind indeterminacy or in-betweenness indeterminacy, for example, whether some particular song is “rock music” or not.

 Although I don’t find the phrasing completely clear, Papineau also says, regarding a “silicon doppelgänger” (conscious on a functional-structural theory but not on a neurophysiological theory) that although it’s a vague case of consciousness “It is not vague how it is for the doppelgänger himself” (2003, p.
 219; cf. 2002, p.
 227).
+In earlier work, Papineau endorses in-betweenness indeterminacy along the way to defending kind indeterminacy (1993, p.
+124).

 Thanks especially to Ryan McElhaney for helpful conversation on this point.